Revenue stamps of the Philippines: Insular Government

 The U.S. established a military government in Manila in August 1898 during the Spanish–American War.
 It allowed the use of Spanish government revenues for fiscal purposes until their supply was exhausted in 1904.
 By this time, the United States had established a civilian administration called the Insular Government (1901–1935).
 This was a territorial government for the Philippine Islands.
 The first U.S. issues were printed in Manila in 1900 using the same designs as the Spanish issues with the exception that they were inscribed "United States Internal Revenue in the Philippine Islands".
 The Internal Revenue Law of 1904 provided for general internal revenue taxes, documentary taxes and transfer of livestock.
 A wide variety of issues exist in denominations ranging from one centavo to 20,000 pesos.
-Revenues issued from 1905 until 1935 were engraved and printed by the U.S. Bureau of Printing and Engraving in Washington, D.C.
+Revenues issued from 1905 until 1935 were engraved and printed by the U.S. Bureau of Engraving and Printing in Washington, D.C.